desimaniac/docs/enable_igpu_on_hetzner.md

 ## Enable HW acceleration on Cloudbox Plex

 Currently, hardware acceleration is only supported for Plex Pass members.

+Note: **ALL** 3 steps below are essential!

 1. Add the `plexpass` tag to the Cloudbox settings.yml, if it isn't already there (see [this](https://github.com/l3uddz/cloudbox/wiki/Configuring-Settings)).